helenarichie/helenarichie.github.io/_posts/2023-01-18-Modeling-Dust-Sputtering.md

 <img src="/assets/img/posts/tielens_yields.png" alt="Tielens (1994) Universal Sputtering Yields" width="400"/>

-These curves are described in Tielens et al. (1994) in Table 4, which gives coefficients for the fith-order polynomial fit for five types of dust grains, and preceding sections of that paper detail how the yield for each material was calculated.
+These curves are given in units of $\text{cm}^{3} \AA \text{yr}^{-1}$ described numerically in Tielens et al. (1994) in Table 4, which gives coefficients for the fith-order polynomial fit for five types of dust grains, and preceding sections of that paper detail how the yield for each material was calculated.
+These yields the angle averaged over all ion impact angles.
+This paper did not give sputtering yields for non-thermal sputtering.

+[Nozawa, Kozada, and Habe (2006)](https://ui.adsabs.harvard.edu/abs/2006ApJ...648..435N/abstract) built on this work by calculating both sputtering yields for thermal sputtering as a function of temperature, and non-thermal sputtering as a function of relative velocity for an even wider range of dust species.